Things to do in Honolulu

 Stay on the main path until the signs indicate the direction for 'Aihualama Falls.
 This behemoth's currents depend on recent rain conditions.
 While you can follow trails beyond 'Aihualama Falls, they're not well-marked, and it's easy to get lost.

-The trail is only about three mi. round trip, but it can be muddy and slippery.
-Tree roots create a natural staircase across many areas, but they're often covered in mud puddles, posing tripping and slipping hazards. -
+The trail is only about three miles round trip, but it can be muddy and slippery.
+Tree roots create a natural staircase across many areas, but they're often covered in mud puddles, posing tripping and slipping hazards.

 The lower swimming hole attracts jumpers seeking splashing thrills.
 Ropes dangle from overhead branches, but they aren't maintained.
 The upper pool isn't as deep and has a higher drop from the ledge, so it isn't suitable for jumping.